Merzasphor/MWSE/docs/source/lua/type/niSwitchNode.rst

 niSwitchNode
 ====================================================================================================

-An object that represents groups of multiple scene graph subtrees, only one of which (the "active child") is active (drawn) at any given time.
-They are useful for swapping different representations of the same object in and out (such as pristine, damaged or destroyed versions of a spaceship).
-They are also used as a base class for specific switch-like objects (such as geometric "flipbook" animations and level-of-detail switches.
-If you detach the "active child" the switch node will automatically set the active child to none (index = -1).
+Represents groups of multiple scene graph subtrees, only one of which is visible at any given time.
+They are useful for showing different states of a model depending on engine / lua logic.
+If you detach the active subtree, the switch node will set the active subtree to none, or to an index of -1.

 Properties
 ----------------------------------------------------------------------------------------------------